Baby Vox: 2003–2006: Final albums and separation

 In spring 2003, Baby VOX released a sixth album, Devotion.
 Baby VOX topped the Chinese music chart with the Chinese single "I'm Still Loving You" and the South Korean charts with "What Should I Do".

 The group's seventh and final album, Ride West, released in April 2004, had songs in English, Chinese, Japanese and Korean, as well as appearances by well-known American hip hop artists such as Tupac Shakur and Jennifer Lopez and the independent rapper Floss P, although Tupac's "appearance" was a freestyle rap that he recorded while in prison.
 The rights for the sample of Tupac's verse were not cleared, and this resulted in a court case pursued by the rapper's mother, Afeni Shakur.
 A music video for the album's feature song, "Xcstasy", was made in English and emulated the hip-hop videos popular in the United States at the time.
 A member of the South Korean hip-hop group DJ DOC, offended by the alleged misuse of Tupac Shakur's lyrics, denounced them in the media but later apologized.
 The group was forced to abandon the release of the single.
 A second single, "Play Remix" featuring Jennifer Lopez, was promoted for a short while, but sales were lower than from its previous albums.

 Shim Eun-jin officially left the group in October 2004 and Yoon Eun-hye in April 2005.
-By May 2005 the group was no longer promoting, and it officially disbanded in February 2006.
+By May 2005 the group was no longer performing, and it officially disbanded in February 2006.